w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ```

 Go to `http://SERVER_IP_ADDRESS:9090/graph` to check whether you are able to access the Prometheus
 interface or not.
-If it is working, simply exit the process by pressing on `CTRL + C` on your
+If it is working, exit the process by pressing on `CTRL + C`.
-Prometheus console.

 Next, we would like to automatically start the server during the boot process, so we have to create
 a new `systemd` configuration file with the following config.